Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks: Understanding Bias Inheritance

 \subsection{Setup}

 \textbf{Bias.} We investigate two prevalent types of bias: gender bias and cultural bias.
-For gender bias, we follow \citet{nghiem-etal-2024-gotta} to focus on six representative professions: architect, dentist, nurse, painter, professor, and software engineer, which include both traditionally male-dominated fields and those with greater female representation.
-For cultural bias, we use four diverse cultures following \citet{li2024culturellm}: Arabic, Chinese, Portuguese, and Spanish, including both high-resource and low-resource regimes.
+For gender bias, we follow \citet{nghiem-etal-2024-gotta} to focus on six professions: architect, dentist, nurse, painter, professor, and software engineer, including both traditionally male- and female-dominated fields.
+For cultural bias, we use four diverse cultures following \citet{li2024culturellm}: Arabic, Chinese, Portuguese, and Spanish to include both high- and low-resource regimes.

-\textbf{Downstream Tasks.} We evaluate the impact of biased augmentation data on both downstream classification tasks and open-ended generation tasks.
+\textbf{Downstream Tasks.} We evaluate the impact of biased augmentation data on downstream classification and open generation tasks.
 For gender bias, we examine three tasks: profession biography classification, hiring recommendation, and salary recommendation \citep{nghiem-etal-2024-gotta}, which directly relate to gender bias and focus on disparities between male and female groups.
-Cultural bias, however, presents a more complex challenge.
-We categorize downstream classification tasks into two types: bias directly-related tasks and bias indirectly-related tasks, where the former is considered more related to bias such as homophobia and misogyny detection and the latter is less related such as hate speech detection, inspired by \citet{kumar-etal-2024-subtle}.
-We use story generation as the generation task.
-More details of these tasks are shown Appendix~\ref{sec:tasks}.
+Since cultural bias is more complex, inspired by \citet{kumar-etal-2024-subtle}, we categorize downstream classification tasks into two types: bias directly-related and bias indirectly-related tasks, where the former is considered more related to bias such as homophobia and misogyny detection and the latter is less related such as hate speech detection.
+We use story generation as the open task.
+More details are in \cref{sec:tasks}.